Holdouts set for safe predictive model updating: Introduction

 An important general concern with these scores is continued accuracy of predictions.
 A 2011 review found that risk scores for hospital readmission perform poorly and highlighted issues with design of their trials \citep{kansagara11}.
-More recently, an analysis of a sepsis response score used during the COVID pandemic found increasing risk overestimation over time~\cite{finlayson20}.
-Various efforts have been made to standardise procedures in risk score estimation to address these issues~\cite{collins15}.
+More recently, an analysis of a sepsis response score used during the COVID pandemic found increasing risk overestimation over time~\citep{finlayson20}.
+Various efforts have been made to standardise procedures in risk score estimation to address these issues~\citep{collins15}. {A critical practical aspect of development of such scores is to determine how they must be updated: indeed, we claim that whenever a risk score is deployed for use, a plan should be made for its continued development, and it is to this general applied area that our work contributes}.

 Several algorithms have been developed to update models with new data in the presence of drift~\citep{lu18}, which ideally leads to the best possible model performance after every update.
-Adaptation of model updating to avoid na\"{i}ve updating-induced bias requires explicit causal reasoning~\citep{sperrin19} and often further data collection~\citep{liley21stacked}.
-In a seminal paper, \cite{perdomo20} analyse asymptotic behaviour of repeated na\"{i}ve updating, giving necessary and sufficient conditions for successive predictions to converge to a stable setting where they `predict their own effect'.
+However, adaptation of model updating to avoid na\"{i}ve updating-induced bias requires explicit causal reasoning~\citep{sperrin19} and often further data collection~\citep{liley21stacked}.
+In a seminal paper, \cite{perdomo20} analyse asymptotic behaviour of repeated na\"{i}ve updating, giving necessary and sufficient conditions under which successive predictions end up converging to a stable setting where they essentially predict their own effect.
 Other approaches to optimise a general loss function by modulating parameters of the risk score are developed in~\cite{mendler20,drusvyatskiy20,li21} and~\cite{izzo21}.
-These approaches seek to minimise a `performative' loss to the population in the presence of an arbitrary risk score.
-Our alternative approach seeks to target risk scores which reliably estimate the same quantity, namely $P(Y \mid X)$ in a `native' system prior to risk score deployment.
+These approaches seek to minimise a `performative' loss to the population in the presence of an arbitrary risk score, whilst our approach seeks to target risk scores which reliably estimate the same quantity, namely $P(Y \mid X)$ in a `native' system prior to risk score deployment.
 Our approach is well-suited to settings where the performative loss is essentially intractable, requiring cost estimates of risk scores only in limited settings.
-We note `stability' is not necessarily desirable in terms of distribution of interventions: in the QRISK3 setting, if an individual is at untreated risk of 50\% and treated risk of 10\%, with treatment distributed proportionally to assessed risk, a `stable' risk score would assess risk as e.g. 30\%, prompting a mild intervention after which true risk remained at 30\%, regardless of treatment cost.